 The measurement of ECL is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default.
-The assessment of the probability of default and loss given default is based on historical data adjusted by forward-looking information.
+The assessment of the probability of default and loss given default is based on historical data and forward-looking information.
 Estimation of ECL reflects an unbiased and probability-weighted amount that is determined with the respective risks of default occurring as the weights.
-As for the exposure at default, for financial assets, this is represented by the assets' gross carrying amount at the end of each reporting period.

-Generally, the ECL is estimated as the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the effective interest rate determined at initial recognition.
+Generally, the ECL is the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the effective interest rate determined at initial recognition.